- Underrepresented students and communities with special interest in Native American populations

 - English, fluent.

 - Keyes, T. S. (2018).
 A Qualitative Inquiry: Factors that Promote Classroom Belonging and Engagement with High School Students.
 School Community Journal.
-Accepted, 10/04/2018.
+Vol. 29(1).

 - Keyes, T. S. & Vogel-Ferguson, M.B., Patin, K (2018).
 An Approach for Engaging with a Mixed-Race, Rural Community using Social Work Values and Community-Based Participatory Research Framework.
 Journal of Evidence-Informed Social Work.
-Accepted, 09/20/2018.
+Vol. 16(5).